Brett-Tanner/Journal/Sep_22.md

     - RIGHT OUTER JOIN is the opposite of left
     - CROSS JOIN joins everything to everything, so very dangerous to run on large tables
 - ROLLBACK
+- SELECT:
+    - best practice to specify table name for the col like users.name or users.email
+    - also have SELECT DISTINCT to get a list of all different usernames e.g. SELECT DISTINCT users.name FROM users
+        - you actually prepend DISTINCT to the column name you want distinct values for, it's not a modifier on SELECT
 - UPDATE
+    - UPDATE table_name SET col = value, ...
+WHERE condition
     - make sure your WHERE is unique if you only wanna update one thing, or it'll update everything that matches

 #### Clauses